Bedxxe/From-kraken-to-graphlan/index.md

 ![image](https://user-images.githubusercontent.com/67386612/156510904-53800f16-391c-451b-a5cd-33a5368eff36.png)

 <em> Figure 4.
-Final Cladogram with the all the final adjustments. <em/>
+Final Cladogram with all the final adjustments. <em/>

 This took me early-mornings and nights to [grok](https://en.wikipedia.org/wiki/Grok).
 This is the main reason why I desired to share it not only by the code, but with an explanatory document to help other fellow bioinformatician to cope with the academic life.